ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 You’ll be able to choose whether to open a savings-based Lifetime ISA, with fixed interest rates, or an investment-based Lifetime ISA, where you can choose to invest in a range of shares, funds and bonds.

-What can I invest in with investment ISAs?
+What can I invest in with a Stocks & Shares ISA?

 You’ll also have access to listed investment trusts, investment funds and Exchange-traded funds or ETFs.
 Between them they can provide access to a wider range of companies and sectors, including overseas companies, commercial property, commodities, currencies and infrastructure.